 - leave the blank space on the resume to your achievements rather than ordinary retail manager duties;

-- Re-read and edit resume before sending it.
+- Re-read and let resume editing service before sending it.

 - Look for some examples at cv writing service.